datacite/blog/source/posts/datacite-mds-stack.html.md

 \* Increase adoption of standardized data usage across repositories by developing a log processing service that offloads much of the hard work from repositories.

 In this blog post, we want to provide more technical details about the upcoming work on the bibliometrics dashboard; the log processing service will be the topic of a future blog post.
-The bibliometrics dashboard will be based on several important infrastructure pieces that DataCite has built over the past view years, and that are again briefly described below.
+The bibliometrics dashboard will be based on several important infrastructure pieces that DataCite has built over the past few years, and that are again briefly described below.

 ### DOI registration services